 The water heater is one part of the plumbing system that needs inspection.
 It may not provide hot water during cold weather because it lacks maintenance or repairs.
+The water heater could have a leak which could indicate worn out or broken parts leak, or it is outside of its lifecycle.
 Next is to check the fixtures, pipes, sink, and appliances for previous water damage.
 The last repairmen who worked on the issue might have done the job hurriedly, so inspecting them is crucial to prevent them from worsening.

 Checklist #3: Kitchen and Washroom Areas

-The kitchen and washroom inside the condos would need proper maintenance, especially if a previous tenant were occupying.
+The kitchen and washroom inside the condos would need proper maintenance, especially if a previous tenant was occupying them.
 Anything can happen to the kitchen and restrooms, so it’s essential to inspect these areas.
 What you can do first is to check the cabinets and drawers if they open quickly.
-Previous tenants may have possibly damaged them over time and made the hinges lose.
+Previous tenants may have possibly damaged them over time and made the hinges loose.

 You can also check the tub and shower areas for damaged caulking.
 It should not have any hollow spaces to prevent runoff water from seeping through and staying inside the gaps.
 It’s also best to check the fittings in both of these areas to check if they have any issues.
 The kitchen sink will also have caulking, so make sure you also inspect it.
 Not only will the water stay inside these gaps, but also food bits.
 Leaving them for a long time can cause cockroaches and other small insects to invade these areas.